About PRIhME

 Steering Committee and Evaluator

-Leaders from the 9 partner institutions form the Steering Committee.
-They meet twice a year to monitor progress and deal with administrative issues; further, they are responsible for ensuring project follow-up within their own institutions.
+Leaders from the 9 partner institutions formed the Steering Committee.
+They met twice a year to monitor progress and dealed with administrative issues; further, they are responsible for ensuring project follow-up within their own institutions.

 Steering Committee members:

-In addition to the Steering Committee, PRIhME has appointed Ankna Arockiam as external evaluator.
+In addition to the Steering Committee, PRIhME appointed Ankna Arockiam as external evaluator.